jacob404/promod-future/currentbuild/README.txt

 - Usage of !cast: If a user has been added as a caster, they can type !cast (sm_cast) to self-register.
 Admins can type !caster <username> (sm_caster <username>) to explicitly add someone.
 - After the tank fight, the infected team will now see damage dealt to health bonus, rather than damage dealt to tank.
 Spectators see both.
 - Votes can now be called 40s after map change or once 6 players have loaded.
+- Casters are given access to sv_cheats commands, such as fog_enable, mat_fullbright, or mat_postprocess_enable.
+Cheat cvars will be reset upon joining a team.

 4.4.1
 - Fixed some instances of survivors dropping their weapons when punched by tank on high tick rate servers.